ChemAI-Lab/GFlowNets-MOpt/README.md

 Colored_initial -> Start with a colored graph always.
 Precolored -> Every epoch give a new randomly colored graph.

+Experimental!
 Parallel training implemented, we have multiple models (1/process) in para driver and single-model versions where the updates occur on each processor or by collecting the results and updating outside the sampling parallel loop

+Graph Isomorphism Network model implemented

 Pending implementations!!

-1) Add reduced parent calculation since we are using sequential coloring.
-Multicoloring or group coloring.
-2) Measurement requirements using approximate Variances from ccsd/cisd
+1) Measurement requirements using approximate Variances from ccsd/cisd
+2) Test Graph Isomorphism Network without edges.

 After cloning, install the package as: pip install -e .